-(a) First, the adjacency relationship matrix is built.
-The partial order relationship operation transfers the evaluation matrix on the left to the relationship matrix on the right based on the partial order rule's calculation.
+\textbf{Step 6:} Build the adjacency relationship matrix.
+The partial order relationship operation transfers the evaluation matrix on the left to the relationship matrix on the right based on the partial order rules.
 These are the guidelines for partial orders.
-For an evaluation matrix $D$ containing $m$ columns, any one of the columns, i.e., the indicator dimensions, has the same property and the premise of being comparable.
-This comparison of advantages and disadvantages of dimensions has at least two properties.
-The larger the value the better, and the smaller the value the worse, then it is called a positive indicator.
-It is denoted as $p_1,~p_2\cdots p_m$.
-Similarly, the negative indicator is denoted as $q_1,~q_2\cdots q_m$.
-For any two rows $x$, $y$ in $D$, if they are positive indicators, we have
+For an evaluation matrix $D$ containing $m$ columns, all columns, i.e., the indicator dimensions, have the same properties and are thus comparable.
+To compare the advantages and disadvantages of dimensions, we must determine whether the indicators are positive or negative.
+When larger values are better and smaller values are worse, the indicator is said to be positive.
+Such indicators are denoted as $p_1, p_2, \ldots, p_m$.
+When larger values are worse and smaller values are preferable, the indicator is said to be negative, denoted as $q_1, q_2, \ldots, q_m$.
+For any two rows $x$, $y$ in $D$, if the indicators are positive, we have